Windhaven: Part 3: The Fall

 Now an older woman, Maris attempts to fly in a storm and has a nearly fatal fall on the Island of Theos.
 She awakes in the home of the local healer, Evan, and over the course of a few months impatiently awaits the recovery of her legs and left arm.
 She can finally walk again but learns that her head injury will prevent her from flying, and her wings are taken away from her and given to her home island.
 In her grief, she attempts to distance herself from other flyers and the burgeoning one-wing culture.
 She denies her previous flyer identity and attempts to immerse herself in the work of physician's assistant for Evan, now her romantic partner.
 Maris' brother, Coll, and his young daughter arrive and stay with them for awhile, a theme in this chapter explores the depths of relationship that Maris has never experienced as a flyer who never grew roots in any community, life as a "land-bound."
 However, Maris is urged to return to the center of the flyer world as an intermediary between the one-wings and flyer-born when a one-wing flyer, imprisoned by the powerful island landowner, is hanged for a controversial crime.
 Maris blames herself for failing to lend her aid to avoid the execution of this flyer, and so uses her new community ties to scheme with the flyers.
 They create a growing circle of one-wing flyers dressed in black circling the sky over the site of the execution in mourning and protest.
 She employs the power of the singers to tell the story of the wrongful execution and to paint the lands-man as a villain.
 She successfully gains cooperation between the one-wings and the flyer-born factions to come together as flyers and resolve the conflict peacefully, forcing the harsh and greedy lands-man out of power.
 Maris learns to balance her identity and community and chooses to stay with Evan instead of returning to teach young flyers at the academy, and likewise Evan surprises her by choosing to face his fears of leaving his only home to go with her so she could be where she was truly needed.

 Epilogue

 A dying Maris receives a singer at her bedside.
 She recites to the singer the words of a song written by her brother, Coll, who had died some years before.
 The song is Coll's last testament to Maris.

-Graphic Novel Adaptation
+Graphic novel adaptation

 In 2018, Bantam Books released a Graphic Novel adaptation of the book, adapted by Tuttle, with sequential art by Elsa Charretier and colors by Lauren Affe.